 Many common definitions of the Internet of Things are based on the concept that IoT things are primarily new devices based on Sensors and Actuators.
 Sensors and Actuators are an important device class for the IoT.
 To aid in the understanding of Sensors and Actuators, common definitions for these devices are provide below.

-A sensor is a device that responds to any change in physical phenomena or environmental variables like heat, pressure, humidity, movement etc. and turns that into to a more usable form.
+In a general sense, a sensor measures something in the real world and converts it to a digital value.
+It can also be defined as a device that responds to any change in physical phenomena or environmental variables like heat, pressure, humidity, movement etc. and turns that into to a form usable in a digital system.

-Sensors contain a transducer, a device that converts energy from one form to another
+For example, a sensors may contain a transducer, a device that converts energy from one form to another.

 An actuator is a device that is responsible for moving or controlling a mechanism or system.
 It is operated by a source of energy, which can be mechanical force, electrical current, hydraulic fluid pressure, or pneumatic pressure, and converts that energy into motion.